mercari/mercari-engineering-ladder/en/MG3.md

 ## Vision
-**Predicts results and formulates hypotheses** based on data and **credible evidence to lead decision-making within their team or project.**

 **Contributes to the achievement of team goals by proactively communicating team goals or supporting the engineers around them.**

 **Involves themselves in creating team/project goals and formulating technical strategies.**

+**Continuously makes improvements by investigating and discussing ways** to improve their **team’s** work.
+**Addresses failures or discovered issues by making improvements focused on the process, not on individual responsibilities.**

 ### [Engineering Manager Skills]

-Considers necessary trade-offs between requirements, timelines, and technical approaches when making decisions.

 Understands the division’s goals, the company’s values, and the organizational vision, helping to move the team toward those goals.

-## Priorities / Direction
+Encourages failure analysis focused on the process, not on individuals.

+## Focus on the Mission
 Understands **thoroughly how the product is being used by** end users, **contributes to the value enhancement of the product, such as works as a counterpart of the PM to decide on technical specifications.**

 **In addition to understanding the domain knowledge of their team, has a deep understanding of how their domain interacts with related domains and the importance of their assigned domain in achieving business goals.
 Helps those around them deepen their understanding of domain knowledge.**